Local authority search explained

 Official local authority search cost and turnaround

-If you are worried that the property transaction may fall through due to a delay in getting the information back from the local authority, you should consider a personal local authority search.
+If you are worried that the property transaction may fall through due to a delay in getting the information back from the local authority, you should consider a personal search.
 However, it is always best to check with your conveyancer and the local authority before deciding which option may be the quickest.

-A personal search will cover precisely the same areas as the official search.
-The agency will charge you a fee in addition to the cost of the search.
-A personal local authority search will usually be quicker and cheaper than an official search.
+Personal searches will cover precisely the same risk factors as official searches.
+The agency will charge you a fee in addition to the cost of the searches.
+Personal searches will usually be quicker and cheaper.

 Nevertheless, many industry veterans now agree that the accuracy and standard of personal search reports have risen significantly and that private search companies offer a greater level of control, accountability, and flexibility than official local authority searches.